-Houwen’s work is represented by Kahmann Gallery and has been exhibited at numeral occasions such as Unseen Amsterdam, Haute Photographie Rotterdam, Pan Amsterdam and Museum Hilversum.
-Being an experienced and enthused analogical photo printer, Houwen helps develop the photographic work of other artists; over the past four years he has printed Willem Diepraam’s oeuvre, to be seen in a retrospective exhibition at the Rijksmuseum in June 2020.
+Houwen’s work has been exhibited at occasions such as Unseen Amsterdam, Haute Photographie Rotterdam, Pan Amsterdam and Museum Hilversum.
+Being an experienced analogical photo printer, Houwen also assists in developing the photographic work of other artists; over the past five years he has printed Willem Diepraam’s oeuvre and his retrospective exhibition at the Rijksmuseum in 2020.

 1992, Laren, The Netherlands